How to Prepare for GATE 2027 Along with ESE 2027

 The above table will give you an idea about the type of questions that are asked in both the exams and the ones that are specific to a particular examination.

-1. Common topics: For the topics that are common to both exams, you may not face many problems, as they will already be in your plan and strategy.
-All you have to do is practice the previous year’s papers of both the exam and study as per both the exam pattern and requirements.
+• Common topics: For topics common to both exams, you should not face too much trouble, since they are already part of your plan.
+Practice the previous years’ papers of both exams and study as per the pattern and requirement of each.

-2. Different topics: Many topics are exclusive to a particular examination i.e. GATE or ESE.
-For these subjects, the extra time has to be taken out and studied well to master the subject and thus crack the exam.
+• Different topics: Many topics are exclusive to either GATE or ESE.
+For these, set aside extra time so that you can master the subject and clear the exam confidently.

 2. Time Management:

-• Practice aptitude: Aptitude is an important part of the GATE examination, and practicing it will not only increase your marks but also your chances of clearing the exam with a good rank.
+• Practice aptitude: Aptitude is an important part of GATE, and regular practice will improve both your marks and your overall rank.

 3. Practice makes a man perfect: